 - 9. Coaches pitch to players (it is suggested to throw overhand from a one knee down position).
-Distance from the batter can vary dependant on batter ability. - 10.
+Distance from the batter can vary dependent on batter ability. - 10.
 Coaches may be in the field of play for organizational purposes.
 A coach behind the umpire would be beneficial, (to speed the game up), as there are many pastballs at this level.
 (Usually the coach does the ump and catcher support job in one). - 11.
 Defensive changes are unlimited.
 Coaches are encouraged to have their players play a different position in each inning of play.
-Players may change every batter if preferred (not the catcher).
 Catchers should be dressed and ready to be on the field as soon as their team is done hitting.(have your catcher bat first in the inning before he goes in the field to speed things up).
-(Typically a mask and maybe chest protector is all the catchers wear). - 12.
-The game is played with a softer version of a baseball.
-Please use grand slam official game balls for consistency. - 13.
+(Typically a mask and maybe chest protector is all the catchers wear - 12.
+The batting line-up should change each inning to allow all players to get similar amounts of baserunning opportunities. - 13.
+Each inning should start with runners on second and third.
+The person who will be batting last will be on second and the second to last batter on third.
+This allows them to have the opportunity to run the bases which they wouldn't have batting at the end of the order. - 14.
+The game is played with a softer version of a baseball. - 15.
 Infield fly rule is not used.
 (Grand Slam aged players would not understand the concept of the infield fly rule.
-Therefore, teach kids to run when the ball is on the ground and stay when a ball is caught in the air.) - 14.
+Therefore, teach kids to run when the ball is on the ground and stay when a ball is caught in the air.) - 16.
 No bunting or stealing.
 (If players attempts either, explain the rule to them.
-(An out or a strike should not be recorded for these infractions.) - 15.
-Scores do not need to be sent to the convenor after games as standings are not kept at this level. - 16.
-All games will start at 6:45.
-The schedule will consist of 1 league game per week (usually Wednesday).
-Coaches are strongly suggested to have at least one other night a week schedule for practice.
-Coaches are welcome/encouraged to schedule their own exhibition games.
-If a team/community would like to host a mini tourney/jamboree in May the league can offer support if needed. - 17.
-The CMBA Jamboree will be held on June 10th in Mitchell.
-Please contact the convernor by June 1st if you do not plan on attending. - 18.
-The Tournament is based on participation.
-This is not a true championship as teams are placed in pools and there is no championship game.
-The CMBA representative for the MBA rookie Jamboree will be randomly selected. - 19.
+(An out or a strike should not be recorded for these infractions.) - 17.
+Scores do not need to be sent to the convenor after games as standings are not kept at this level. - 18.
+Carillon will host a jamborees that are optional for teams to attend.
+It is not a tournament and teams will be assigned two games, hopefully of equal competition, on the day.
+The Jamboree will be in Mitchell in late June TBA. - 19.
 All coaches and managers should review the summary of the Baseball Canada Long Term Athlete Development plan in the handbook.